by Linda Walleshauser, on Feb 23, 2023 9:45:00 AM

 New York Overtime Compensation & Pay

-Employees in New York who are covered under the state or federal overtime requirements are typically entitled to 1.5 times their regular rate of pay for all hours worked over 40.
+Employees in New York covered under the state or federal overtime requirements are typically entitled to 1.5 times the regular rate of pay for all hours worked over 40.

 + 1 ½ Overtime Premium

-An employee’s regular rate of pay is their normal hourly wage.
+An employee’s regular rate of pay is the normal hourly wage.
 If an employee’s rate of pay differs at times, then use the average as the regular rate of pay.

 Payments that are not part of an employee’s regular rate of pay include: